Japan Abe aide Hamada: Could do next sales tax hike in stages

 Abe's government plans to cut the corporate tax rate - among the highest in the world at more than 35 percent - to less than 30 percent over several years.
 Details of the exact scale and timing of the cuts have not been decided.

 "A drastic corporate tax cut would attract investment to Japan from abroad as well as domestically," Hamada said.
-"This would help to revitalise the Japanese economy, which will help expand the tax base."
+"This would help to revitalize the Japanese economy, which will help expand the tax base."

 (Reporting by Kaori Kaneko, Sumito Ito and Leika Kihara; Editing by William Mallard and Edmund Klamann)